 Our laboratory in Duesseldorf is accredited by the DAkkS with the involvement of the ZLG to perform EMC tests for technical medical devices.

-We are therefore authorised to carry out EMC testing on medical devices in accordance with the Medical Devices Directive (93/42/EEC / 2007/42/EC) and Directive IEC 60601-1-2, 4th Edition and, as an accredited laboratory, to issue test reports with the DAkkS and ZLG labels.
+We are therefore authorised to carry out EMC testing on medical devices in accordance with the Medical Devices Directive (93/42/EEC / 2007/42/EC) and EN 60601-1-2:2015 and, as an accredited laboratory, to issue test reports with the DAkkS and ZLG labels.

 Our know-how and competence in the field of automotive EMC is reflected in the designation of CETECOM as a technical service (E1), among others for EMC.
-In our laboratories in Essen and Duesseldorf we perform test services for electromagnetic compatibility according to UN-R 10 series of amendments 05 (annexes 4-6 and 11-16).
+In our laboratories in Essen and Duesseldorf we perform test services for electromagnetic compatibility according to UN-R 10 series of amendments 05 and 06 (annexes 7-10 and 17-22).

 With the help of the E13 recognition by the Luxembourg authority SNCH, we are also able to carry out EMC testing in the automotive sector in accordance with the requirements of the regulation UN ECE regulation R10, modification series 05.